Elliott-Tay/EEP-Parking-System/README.md

 2. Tested on the MSSQL database with 75,000 total requests and running 1500 requests concurrently to write to the database and no issues that were thrown up during the insert procedure.

-3. Created a reset after 24 hours at 3am to reboot the system by itself so as to clear the system of memory
+3. Created a reset after 2 weeks at 3am to reboot the system by itself so as to clear the system of memory

 4. Ran concurrency test with 100,000 requests in total and simulated over 10 entrances and 10 exits.
 We assume at the highest rate it would be about 20 operations per second but we are doing 667 operations per second which is 16 times more than the anticipated 20 operations per second.
 This should be more than sufficientl to cover the request per second of a normal carpark or a larger carpark with more concurrent transactions going on.